 MoneyHelper MoneyHelper is provided by the Money and Pensions Service.
 MoneyHelper provides independent and impartial information about pensions, free of charge, to members of the public.
 MoneyHelper is available to assist members and beneficiaries of the Scheme with any pension query they have or any general requests for information or guidance concerning their pension benefits.
 MoneyHelper can be contacted:

-In writing: 120 Holborn, London, EC1N 2TD By telephone: 0800 011 3797 Website: www.moneyhelper.org.uk/en/pensions-and-retirement/
+By telephone: 0800 011 3797 Website: www.moneyhelper.org.uk/en/pensions-and-retirement/

-The Pensions Ombudsman (TPO) TPO deals only with pension complaints.
-It can help if you have a complaint or dispute about the administration and / or management of personal and occupational pension schemes.
-Some examples of the types of complaints it considers are (this list is not exhaustive):
+The Pensions Ombudsman (TPO) If you are unable to resolve the complaint with the Scheme then you can refer your complaint to TPO.
+TPO can look at complaints about the way personal and occupational pension schemes are run.
+This includes things like:

-automatic enrolment

-benefits: including incorrect calculation, failure to pay or late payment

-death benefits

-failure to provide information or act on instructions

-ill health

-interpretation of scheme rules

-misquote or misinformation

-transfers.
+taking too long to do something without good reason

+not doing something they should have

+not following their own rules or the law

+giving incorrect or misleading information

+not making a decision in the right way.

 You have the right to refer your complaint to TPO free of charge.
 There is no financial limit on the amount of money that TPO can make a party award you.
 Its determinations are legally binding on all parties and are enforceable in court.

 Contact with TPO about a complaint needs to be made within three years of when the event(s) you are complaining about happened – or, if later, within three years of when you first knew about it (or ought to have known about it).
 There is a discretion for those time limits to be extended.